chadn/custom-jira-php/README.md

 php ./jira-worklog.php -f=2017-1    -t=2017-3      # Q1 of 2017
 ```

-### Example outputs
+### Examples

-Example of summarizing all time logged from beginning of current month to today for all users
+Example showing summary all time logged from beginning of current month to today for all users
 ```
 time php custom-jira-php/jira-worklog.php -f='first day of this month'